15 Types of Glands in Human Body & their Functions

 Mammary glands

-Mammary glands are modified sweat glands present in the female reproductive system.
-These glands produce milk to nourish the newborn baby.
+• Mammary glands are modified sweat glands present in the female reproductive system.

-Types of Exocrine glands
+Types of Exocrine Glands

 Exocrine glands can be divided into